jcink/antiflood/README.md

 =====

 The script can be tested by simply running `./antiflood.php` at the terminal.
 It will immediately begin scanning the server for excessive connections.
+To run it in the background, use `nohup ./antiflood.php &`, and to kill it at any time, just type `killall antiflood.php`.
+(Assuming Linux)

 The values I have placed are particularly high by default, but everyone's server and needs are different so you may be required to adjust them.
 Each setting is explained below:

 `$apache_connections_limit = "67";` - This is the maximum number of connections an IP address can have on apache's /server-status page.